keun-hong/keun-hong.github.io/_posts/Bioinformatics/2023-09-19-bamtofq-nf-core.md

 For the uninitiated, transitioning from BAM to FASTQ might sound like a daunting task.
 Fret not!
 Here's a detailed guide using the nf-core pipeline.

-1. **Setting Up the Environment**:
+1. **Setting Up the Environment**
    Before the conversion, you'll need to set up your bioinformatics environment.
-Let's begin with installing Nextflow using the conda environment:
+Let's begin with installing Nextflow using the conda environment

    **a.
 Configure Conda Channels**
    First, I'll assume you're using the conda environment.
    Run these commands to add the necessary channels: